The handwarming story of how Bernie Sanders got his inauguration mittens

 A photograph of Sanders handing Cutler the mittens went viral.
 Someone created a parody Twitter account for the mittens, with a bio that reads in part, “Mittens are the only thing that can keep Bernie’s hand gestures under control.”

 Ellis found Sanders’s, err, gesture “very touching because mittens are kind of a personal thing.”
 Inspired, she sewed 10 more pairs and sent them to the campaign.
 She also reactivated an old Twitter account.
-“For like a few weeks, I tired to figure out what Twitter was about and, you know, follow along,” she said.
+“For like a few weeks, I tried to figure out what Twitter was about and, you know, follow along,” she said.
 “But I just don’t have the time for it.”

 Now, it’s happening all over again.